data-apis/dataframe-api-compat/docs/index.md

 # Dataframe API Compat

-Extremely lightweight compatibility layer between pandas and Polars:
+Extremely lightweight compatibility layer between pandas, Polars and Modin:

 - ✅ No dependencies.
-- ✅ Lightweight: wheel is smaller than 30 kB.
+- ✅ Lightweight: wheel is smaller than 50 kB.
 - ✅ Simple, minimal, and predictable.

 No need to choose - support both with ease!